 “My work embraces a variety of creative approaches and opportunities including the Story Massage Programme, sensory art, sensory drama and communication through touch and music.
-My target audience is young adults from aged 25 to 60 plus.
-Most are non-verbal and full-time wheel chair users.

 “Many of the gentle folk I work with interact with the world through sensory stimulation.
 The Story Massage Programme offers this sensory stimulation via nurturing touch and connection with another person.
 Our sessions together can help motivate positive interaction and well-being.
 However, using simple and meaningful props can add a whole new dimension by providing a relevant sensory experience linked to the story.